-If you’re in the market for an infrared thermometer for things like candy-making or deep frying along with a high-quality instant-read thermometer probe for all your day-to-day temperature reading needs, then you should 100% consider the Thermapen IR as your next kitchen gadget addition!
+If you're in the market for a good thermometer for things like candy-making or deep frying along with a high-quality instant-read thermometer probe for all your day-to-day temperature reading needs, then you should 100% consider the Thermapen IR as your next kitchen gadget addition!

 Thermapen IR Thermometer Review.

 - Easy to use IR mode

 - IR control panel can be difficult to understand at first

 Look and Feel: